bcgov/von-network/README.md

     cd von-network-master
 ```

-3. Map service port to 80
+3. Map service port to 80 in docker-compose.yml

 Change